ShaneCurcuru/shaneslides/fossbackstage/WhoFundsFOSSFoundations-FOSSBackstage2024.md

 ---
 template: logorb

-# Data And Resources
+# Resources

 ## [FOSSSustainability.com/FOSSBack](https://fosssustainability.com/fossback)

 ???
 Please follow along at fosssustainability.com/fossback for links to slides and all the data and code associated with this project!

 ---
 template: logorb
 # Topics

-## Aspects of Sustainability
+- Aspects of Sustainability
-## Modeling Foundation Sponsorships
+- Modeling Foundation Sponsorships
-## Financial Data of Key Foundations
+- Financial Data of Key Foundations

+???
+Topics for today...
+**SPACEBAR**

+--

+- *Finding better questions to ask*

+???
+I hope to leave everyone with enough information and ideas, so that you can start asking better questions when you're working on sustainability.

 ---
 template: logorb
-# SUSTAINABILITY ASPECTS
+# Aspects of Sustainability

 .left-column-equal[
 **Who**

 - Users
 - Contributors
 - Maintainers